 There are a billion and ten themes to choose from.
 This is one of my favorite parts of blogging.
 I love making it mine and creating something pretty.
 I personally like the white and black minimalist themes.
 Right now I have Omega installed on my blog.

 Don’t compare to others with this.
 Do what you love.
-When you view your site at first, it is going to look super boring.
 Start with a theme and keeping playing around with other features under “Customize.”
 Have fun with this part!
+This part can get you lost in the fun for hours, so enjoy it.

 6) You are now ready to write!